Siena Kelly

 Siena Nicole Kelly (born 1996) is a British actress.
 She earned a British Academy Television Award nomination for her performance in the Channel 4 drama Adult Material (2020).
-She also appeared in the Sky One series Temple (2019) and has since starred in the BBC Three fantasy series Domino Day (2024).
+She has since played the titular character in BBC Three fantasy series Domino Day (2024) and appeared in the Netflix anthology Black Mirror (2025).
+Kelly is also known for her stage work, earning an Ian Charleson nomination.

 Early life

 Kelly was born in the North London Borough of Camden.
 She initially trained as a dancer and performed in dance competitions.
 She graduated from Arts Educational School (ArtsEd) in 2017.
+She is a certified yoga instructor and teaches in London when she is not working as an actor.

 Career

 After graduating from ArtsEd, Kelly made her professional stage debut as Ivy Green in On the Town at Regent's Park Open Air Theatre.
 For her performance, she was nominated for Best Actress in a Musical at The Stage Debut Awards.
-Later that year, she appeared in A Christmas Carol at the Old Vic with Rhys Ifans.

 Kelly made her television debut as Rhoda Swartz in the 2018 miniseries adaptation of Vanity Fair on ITV.
-The following year, she played Michelle Wilson in the first series of the Sky One medical crime drama Temple.
-She appeared in Teenage Dick at Donmar Warehouse in 2019.

-In 2020, Kelly starred as Amy Deighton in the Channel 4 drama miniseries Adult Material.
+In 2020, Kelly starred as Amy in the Channel 4 drama miniseries Adult Material.
 For her performance, she was nominated for Best Supporting Actress at the 2021 British Academy Television Awards.

-Also in 2021, she had a role in Cat on a Hot Tin Roof at the Curve Theatre.
+Kelly has focused on theatre, working on new and classical productions.
+Starring as Maggie in Cat on a Hot Tin Roof, Nora in A Dolls House and Anna in 1536.

-Kelly returned to the Donmar Warehouse in 2022 for Force Majeure, and also appeared in That is Not Who I Am at the Royal Court Theatre.
-She stars in the 2024 BBC Three fantasy series Domino Day as the titular character.
+She had her next leading screen role in 2024 BBC Three fantasy series Domino Day as the titular character.
+Kelly led an episode of Season 7 Black Mirror in 2025 and will star in new drama Charmer for Sky.